cstate/example/README.md

 ## Are you updating?
 Use these commands

-Download yoru site with all the directories. `git clone --recursive <your repo link goes here>`
+Download your site with all the directories. `git clone --recursive <your repo link goes here>`

 Update the cState theme submodule. `git submodule foreach git pull origin master`